virtualabishek/bit-6th-sem/management-information-system/lesson-4.md

 - **Imputability** - The ability to attribute an action to an actor
 - **Accountability** - Structures and mechanisms to establish responsibility
-- **Liability** - Legal consequences and remedies for harm[4]
+- **Liability** - Legal consequences and remedies for harm

 ## Due Process

-**Due process** is a related feature of law-governed societies and is a process in which laws are well known and understood and there is an ability to appeal to higher authorities to ensure that the laws are applied correctly[1].
+**Due process** is a related feature of law-governed societies and is a process in which laws are well known and understood and there is an ability to appeal to higher authorities to ensure that the laws are applied correctly.

 Due process ensures that:
 - Laws are clearly communicated